 Suitable Models: iPad Air 3, iPad Pro, iPad (2017, 2018 & 2019 models) iPads for year 8 students at Brighton Secondary School need to be updated to the latest operating system released by Apple.
-These are the current iPad models that are compatible with the apps required for our school.
-Older iPad models are not able run these apps.
-Please note that the iPad mini is no longer suitable for use with our software and online tests like NAPLAN.
+Older iPad models are not able to run the apps required for our school.
+Please note that the iPad mini is no longer suitable.

 There is no need for any 3G (cellular) service on the iPads, and WiFi only models are preferred.
 3G internet incurs an extra ongoing monthly cost and cannot be filtered by the school internet filtering system.
 3G is not required for school.